Spud Webb: Midland College

 Despite his impressive high school record, Webb attracted little interest from colleges.
 He was recruited by North Texas Basketball Coach Bill Blakeley (who would later become his agent throughout his NBA career) but received his first opportunity to play on a college basketball team at Midland College (in Midland, Texas), where he led the Chaparrals to the junior college national title in 1982.
-In the championship game, Midland defeated top-ranked and previously unbeaten Miami-Dade North of Florida, 93-88, in double overtime.
-Webb led all scorers in with 36 points, shooting 10-15 from the floor and 16-18 from the line.
+In the championship game, Midland defeated top-ranked and previously unbeaten Miami-Dade North of Florida, 93–88, in double overtime.
+Webb led all scorers in with 36 points, shooting 10–15 from the floor and 16–18 from the line.
 His performance at the tournament earned Webb a write-up in Sports Illustrated and national attention.
 In 1983, he was named an NJCAA All-American by the National Junior College Athletic Association.

 North Carolina State University

-Webb was planning to transfer to North Texas to play for Bill Blakeley but Blakeley was fired in May 1983 and Spud prepared to go work with his dad at Webb’s Soul Mart near Fair Park in Dallas.
-Coach Blakeley reached out to his friend, Tom Abatemarco, an assistant coach at North Carolina State University, and took him to watch Spud play in a summer league game at MLK Recreation Center.
+Webb was planning to transfer to North Texas to play for Bill Blakeley, but Blakeley was fired in May 1983.
+Webb prepared to go work with his dad at Webb's Soul Mart near Fair Park in Dallas.
+Coach Blakeley reached out to his friend, Tom Abatemarco, an assistant coach at North Carolina State University, and took him to watch Webb play in a summer league game at MLK Recreation Center.
 Abatemarco was impressed and arranged for Webb to meet head coach Jim Valvano, who offered Webb a scholarship.
 In college, his vertical leap was measured at 42 in.
-He played for NC State in the 1983–84 and 1984-85 seasons, averaging 10.4 points and 5.7 assists.
+He played for NC State in the 1983–84 and 1984–85 seasons, averaging 10.4 points and 5.7 assists.